HomeGuidesAPI Reference

 Our AOS-CX Ansible modules are packaged in the AOS-CX collection.

-The AOS-CX Ansible modules are also hosted on the Aruba public github repo aoscx-ansible-collection.
-This repo is useful to look at additional documentation as well as installing prerequisite python libraries from the 'requirements.txt' file.
+The AOS-CX Ansible modules are also hosted on the HPE Aruba Networking public GitHub repository aoscx-ansible-collection.
+This repo is useful to look at additional documentation as well as installing prerequisite Python libraries from the 'requirements.txt' file.

 Requirements of the AOS-CX Collection